hyperledger/aries-rfcs/features/0434-outofband/README.md

 If the receiver desires to reuse the existing connection and no request~attach message is present, the receiver **SHOULD** attempt to do so with the `reuse` and `reuse-accepted` messages.
 This will notify the _inviter_ that the existing connection should be used, along with the context that can be used for follow-on interactions.

-While the `invitation` message is passed unencrypted and out of band, both the `handshake-reuse` and `handshake-reuse-accepted` messages MUST be encrypted and transmitted as normal DIDComm messages.
+While the `invitation` message is passed unencrypted and out-of-band, both the `handshake-reuse` and `handshake-reuse-accepted` messages MUST be encrypted and transmitted as normal DIDComm messages.

 #### Reuse: `https://didcomm.org/out-of-band/%VER/handshake-reuse`